 - Several organizations promoting solar energy and other forms of environmental stewardship.

 The fair is hosted by the Center for Wind Energy at James Madison University.
-For more information, see the.
+For more information, see the event website.